-ARCADIA (CNS) - A 4-year-old colt suffered a sudden death while training at Santa Anita Park, the second fatality at the Arcadia track this year.
+ARCADIA (CNS) - A 5-year-old gelding died Wednesday while training at Santa Anita Park, the second fatality at the Arcadia track in the last five days.

-Actuator died Saturday, according to the California Horse Racing Board, which listed his injury under the "non-musculoskeletal" category.
-No further information on his cause of death was immediately available.
+The California Horse Racing Board listed his injury under the "musculoskeletal" category, but no further information on his cause of death was immediately available.

 On Jan.
 20, Press On -- another 4-year-old colt -- died after suffering a training injury at Santa Anita.